k2view-academy/K2View-Academy/articles/15_web_services_and_graphit/03_built_in_common_ws.md

 <p>A valid schema name</p>
 </td>
 <td valign="top" width="200pxl">
-<p>common if empty</p>
+<p>Common if empty</p>
 </td>
 </tr>
 </tbody>
 </table>

-The request body shall contain the row data to be updated along with optional "where" element, as the where condition statement.
+The request body shall contain the row data to be updated along with an optional 'where' element, as the where condition statement.

 **Example:**

 - `https://localhost:3213/api/common/ADDRESSES`

-  Update data in common ADDRESSES table
+  Updates data in common ADDRESSES table

   Request Body